tokenami/tokenami/packages/ds/README.md

 });
 ```

-You can adjust the breakpoints the fluid spacings apply to by changing the `--padding` clamp value:
+Adjust the breakpoints for fluid spacings by updating the breakpoint range:

 ```diff
 css({